atmire/IRUS/README.md

 ## <a name="IRUS"></a> IRUS-UK

 IRUS (Institutional Repository Usage Statistics) enables UK Institutional Repositories (IRs) to share and expose statistics based on the COUNTER standard.
-It will provide a nation-wide view of UK repository usage to benefit organisations such as [Jisc](https://www.jisc.ac.uk/), it will offer opportunities for benchmarking and act as an intermediary between UK repositories and other agencies.
+It provides a nation-wide view of UK repository usage to benefit organisations such as [Jisc](https://www.jisc.ac.uk/), offers opportunities for benchmarking and acts as an intermediary between UK repositories and other agencies.

 IRUS-UK collects raw usage data from UK IRs and processes these data into COUNTER-compliant statistics.
 This provides repositories with comparable, authoritative, standards-based data.